Meet the GEAR UP Team

 On September 14, 2022, GEAR UP took a group of students to the NM State Fair College and Career Fair Pathways Day.
 Students were able to learn about colleges, scholarships, and career opportunities around the state.
 After the event we surveyed the students and their comments included, "I liked talking with WNMU, they seemed to have a lot I'm interested in", "The NMSU nursing program stood out to me", "UNM Los Alamos explained different degree programs", "I liked that there was new fun things to explore", and "one of the best days ever".

 On August 22, 2022, GEAR UP celebrated National Aviation Day!
-Socorro Civil Air Patrol helped to bring in aviation professionals for students to speak with.
+The Sheriffs Department and Socorro Civil Air Patrol helped to bring in aviation professionals for students to speak with.
 PHI Air Medical flew in a helicopter and NM Homeland Security brought rescue drones.
 NMT Upward Math & Science program and NM MESA provided STEM demonstrations including the water balloon launch challenge, water bottle rockets, stomp rockets, and a paper airplane building contest.
 NMT Team Drone brought drones that were designed from studying birds, ants, and dandelions.
 A HUGE THANK YOU to all our volunteers!!

 Follow Socorro GEAR UP NM on Facebook!